maximilianh/cellBrowser/README.md

 Then you should be able to access your viewer at http://localhost/cells

-On Linux, you would use the directory /var/www/ instead:
+On Linux, you would install Apache2 (with 'sudo yum install htppd' or 'sudo apt-get install apache2') and use the directory /var/www/ instead:

     sudo cbBuild -o /var/www/

-Instead of specifying "-o" all the time, you can also add a line like this to your ~/.bashrc to point to your html directory:

-    export CBOUT=/var/www

 We hope you do not use this software on Windows.
 Contact us if you have to.